Healthy After-School Snacks

 The instinct on snacks is generally good:

-- Too much of the wrong foods can take away from your child’s nutrition and health.
+Too many of the wrong foods can take away from your child’s nutrition and health.

 The Best After-School Snacks